ahoucbvtw/RegiFamily_shiny/README.md

 | **Tensorflow-GPU** | 2.3.1 |
 | **CUDA & cuDNN** | 10.1 & v7.6.5 |

-- Necessary for Python Package
+- Necessary for Python Packages
   - 【**tensorflow-gpu 2.3.1**】

     This Package is must important to use GPU for high performance numerical computation.